 - Students should make their own appointments, if possible.
-However, you can assist this process by offer the student immediate use of your phone to call the SCC at 806-742-3674 to schedule an appointment during regular business hours (Monday through Friday 8:00 am to 5:00 pm).
+However, you can assist this process by walking the student over to the SCC during our regular business hours (Monday through Friday 8:00 am to 5:00 pm).

 It is important to remember to take all suicidal/homicidal expressions seriously!!
 An SCC crisis therapist is available between 8 a.m. and 5 p.m.
 Monday through Friday.
 After-hours concerns should be directed to Campus Police (806-742-3931) or to the Texas Tech Crisis HelpLine (806-742-5555).

 If the Student is not willing to accept a referral to the SCC, you can fill out a Student of Concern Report through the Dean of Students or click here

 Confidentiality of Services:

 Please remember that all SCC contacts with students are confidential.
 Information about SCC contact with students cannot be released except under specific circumstances.
 Texas Tech University Student Counseling Center strictly adheres to this policy, which is in accordance with Texas state law.